Table of Contents

 }

-Note that you need to check whether ARAssembly.CameraImageRenderer exists first.
+Note that it is necessary to first check whether ARAssembly.CameraImageRenderer exists.

 Note

-ARAssembly.CameraImageRenderer is only valid in sessions where the rendering is handled by EasyAR.
-Generally, it is not effective when using AR Foundation or headset SDKs, as the rendering of the physical camera image is managed by AR Foundation or the headset SDK.
+ARAssembly.CameraImageRenderer is only valid in sessions that are rendered by EasyAR.
+Generally, it is invalid when using AR Foundation or a head-mounted display, as the physical camera image rendering is handled by AR Foundation or the head-mounted display SDK.

 Next steps